TeekshaHarish/FunFusion/README.md

-# GameZoneX
+# FunFusion
-GameZoneX is a fun and exciting mini-games website that offers a variety of games to play.
+FunFusion is a fun and exciting mini-games website that offers a variety of games to play.
 The website includes popular classic games like Snake Game, Tic Tac Toe, Dino Game, and a Card game.
 Built using HTML, CSS, Bootstrap, and JavaScript, GameZoneX provides an enjoyable gaming experience for users of all ages.

 ## Table of Contents